DeKalb County 4-H

 Live Animal Projects: Dog, Horse & Pony, Draft Animals, Beef, Dairy, Dairy Feeders & Steers, Goats, Poultry, Rabbits, Sheep, and Swine

-More information about the projects can be found in the DeKalb County 4-H Handbook.
+More information about the projects can be found in the DeKalb County 4-H Project Magazine.

 4-H Trips & camps

-• 4-H Academy (June 7-9, 2023) - This is offered at Purdue University in June to youth in grades 9-12.
-It is designed to offer hands-on, exciting opportunities to learn about a diverse selection of subjects and careers.
+- 4-H Academy (June 12-14, 2024) - This is offered at Purdue University in June to youth in grades 9-12.
+It is designed to offer hands-on, exciting opportunities to dive deep into a 4-H'ers subject of choice.
 Participants will meet and learn from professors, graduate students and other experts in their respective fields and participate in interactive activities and experiential learning.
 Participants stay in a Purdue University Residence Hall for two nights while exploring the campus and meeting 4-H members from across Indiana.

 State level 4-H programs provide the opportunity for members to expand their horizons beyond the DeKalb County community.
 Visit the 4-H State Programs website for more program opportunities.